What is Product Line? (Definition and Examples)

 Basketball, soccer, and golf may be available at a Nike (NYSE: NKE) store.
 There could be sub-product lines, such as footwear, clothes, and sporting equipment, under each sports product line.

-Microsoft Corporation (MSFT) is a well-known brand that provides many prominent product lines, including Windows, MS Office, and Xbox.
+Another amazing product line example would be Microsoft Corporation (MSFT).
+It is a well-known brand that provides many prominent product lines, including Windows, MS Office, and Xbox.

 Product lines are crucial for three main reasons: familiarity, product, brand diversity through market penetration, and value creation.